Visual Modality Prompt for Adapting Vision-Language Object Detectors: Acknowledgments

 [{ [1][]{#1} \maketitlesupplementary

 }]

 In the supplementary material, we provide additional information to reproduce our work.
 The source code is provided alongside the supplementary material.
 The supplementary material is divided into the following sections: \sref{sec:additional_details} with additional details regarding the implementation and architecture of the vision-language object detectors used in our work.
-Then in \sref{sec:formal_definition_tpt} we formally define text-prompt tuning in more detail, and in \sref{sec:inference_friendly} we provide the results for LLVIP-IR dataset with the learnable task residuals.
-Further, we provide some more results with different backbones, YOLO-World-Large and Grounding DINO-B, in \sref{sec:different_detectors}, and finally, in~\sref{sec:additional_qualitative_results}, we show additional visualizations.
+Then in \sref{sec:formal_definition_tpt} we formally define text-prompt tuning in more detail.
+And in \sref{sec:results} we provide some additional results.
+Specifically, in~\sref{sec:results_flir} we provide additional main results on the FLIR-IR dataset.
+Then, we provide results with different backbones, YOLO-World-Large and Grounding DINO-B in \sref{sec:different_detectors} on FLIR-IR and NYU$_{v2}$-DEPTH.
+Further, in~\sref{sec:inference_friendly} we provide the results for the FLIR-IR dataset with the learnable MPDR.
+In~\sref{sec:ablations_vp} we provide results of ablations using different visual prompt strategies.
+Then, in~\sref{sec:sota} we compare our method with state-of-the-art modality translation OD methods, and in~\sref{sec:additional_qualitative_results} we show additional visualizations.
+Finally, in~\sref{sec:limitations_futureworks} we provide some limitations of our work and possible future directions.